Ellyse Perry: Women's T20 Challenge

 On 22 May 2018, Perry played for the Supernovas in the inaugural Women's T20 Challenge—an exhibition match in Mumbai serving as a potential precursor to a future female equivalent of the IPL.
 She took 2/20 off three overs then scored 13 not out in a final-ball victory.

 With the Board of Control for Cricket in India adding another team for the 2019 edition, Perry had hoped to once again participate in the event.
 However, due to a breakdown in communications between Cricket Australia and the BCCI, all Australian players were excluded from the tournament.
-ESPNcricinfo reported this breakdown was part of a wider disagreement between the two boards that revolved around the BCCI's insistence on CA honouring a touring commitment to play a men's bi-lateral ODI series in India in January 2020.
+Cricinfo reported this breakdown was part of a wider disagreement between the two boards that revolved around the BCCI's insistence on CA honouring a touring commitment to play a men's bi-lateral ODI series in India in January 2020.
 A disappointed Perry voiced support for her nation's board, although Cricket Australia would eventually issue a public apology to her and the other affected players for a mishandling of the situation.

 In February 2020, Perry was reported to hold a strong desire to play in the competition's future instalments.
-However, she would miss the next opportunity later that year, with the BCCI electing to stage the T20 Challenge's third edition in a delayed calendar slot (due to the COVID-19 pandemic) which clashed with the timing of WBBL|06.
+However, she would miss the next opportunity later that year, with the BCCI electing to stage the T20 Challenge's third edition in a delayed calendar slot (due to the COVID-19 pandemic) which clashed with the timing of WBBL06.